 - NEVER use an open flame of any kind to test this unit.
-You might accidentally damage or set fire to the unit or to your ne.
-The built-in test switch accurately tests the unit's tion as required by Underwriters Laboratories, Inc. (UL).
+You might accidentally damage or set fire to the unit or to your home.
+The built-in test switch accurately tests the unit's operation as required by Underwriters Laboratories, Inc. (UL).
 NEVER use vehicle exhaust!
-Exhaust may cause per ent damage and voids your warranty. - DO NOT stand close to the Alarm when the horn is sounding.
+Exhaust may cause permanent mage and voids your warranty. - DO NOT stand close to the Alarm when the horn is sounding.
 Exposure at close range may be harmful to your hearing.
 When testing, step away when horn starts sounding.
-ACAUTION!

 It is important to test this unit every week to make sure it is working properly.
-Using the test button is the recommended way to test this - 1.
-Push and hold the Test/Silence button on the cover until you hear a "chirp."
-The "chirp" marks the start of the self-test sequence. - 2.
+Using the test button is the recommended way to test this Smoke/CO Alarm.

+- 1. Push and hold the Test/Silence button on the cover until you hear a chirp."
+The "chirp" marks the start of the self-test sequence - 2.
 During testing, you will hear a loud, repeating horn pattern: 3 beeps, pause, 3 beeps, pause, while the red smoke LED flashes.
-Then you will hear a loud, repeating horn pattern: 4 beeps, pause, 4 beeps, pause, while the red CO LED flashes. - 3.
-When testing a series of interconnected units you must test each unit individually.
-Make sure all units alarm when each one is tested.
+Then you will hear a loud, repeating horn pattern: 4 beeps, pause, 4 beeps pause, while the red CO LED flashes.

 If the Smoke/CO Alarm does not test properly:

-- 1. Make sure the AC power is applied and battery is fresh and installed correctly. - 2.
-Be sure the alarm is clean and dust-free - 3.
-Test the unit again.
+- 1. Make sure the battery is fresh and installed correctly. - 2.
+Be sure the alarm is clean and dust-free. - Test the unit again.

 If the Smoke/CO Alarm is still not working properly, replace it immediately.
 Refer to the "Limited Warranty" at the end of this manual.
-AWARNING!

 If there is still a problem, do not try to fix the Alarm yourself.
 This will void your warranty!

-REGULAR MAINTENANCE AWARNING!
+REGULAR MAINTENANCE

 Use only the replacement batteries listed below.
 The unit may not operate properly with other batteries.
-Never use rechargeable batteries since they may not provide a constant charge.
-This unit has been designed to be as maintenance-free as possible, but - there are a few simple things you must do to keep it working properly - · Test it at least once a week Clean the Smoke/CO Alarm at least once a month; gently vacuum the outside of the Smoke/CO Alarm using your household vacuum's soft brush attachment.
+Never use recharges batteries since they may not provide a constant charge.

+This unit has been designed to be as maintenance-free as possible, but there are a few simple things you must do to keep it working properly: • Test it at least once a week.

+- Clean the Smoke/CO Alarm at least once a month; gently vacuum the outside of the Smoke/CO Alarm using your household vacuum's soft brush attachment.
 Test the Smoke/CO Alarm.
-Never use water, - cleaners or solvents since they may damage the unit.
-If the Smoke/CO Alarm becomes contaminated by excessive dirt, dust and/or grime, and cannot be cleaned to avoid unwanted alarms, replace the unit immediately - Relocate the unit if it sounds frequent unwanted alarms.
-See "Where This Alarm Should Not Be Installed" for details. - When the battery back-up becomes weak, the Alarm will "chirp about once a minute (the low battery warning).
-This warning should last 7 days, but you should replace the battery immediately to continue your protection.
-This Alarm must have AC or battery power to operate.
-If AC power fails, and the battery is dead or missing, the Alarm cannot operate.
-AWARNING!
+Never use water, cleaners or solvents since they may damage the unit. - If the Smoke/CO Alarm becomes contaminated by excessive dirt. dust and/or grime, and cannot be cleaned to avoid unwanted alarms, replace the unit immediately. - Relocate the unit if it sounds frequent unwanted alarms.
+See "Where This Alarm Should Not Be Installed" for details - When the battery becomes weak, the Alarm will "chirp" about once a minute (the low battery warning).
+This warning should last 7 days, but you should replace the battery immediately to continue your tection.
+This Alarm must have battery power to operate.
+If the battery is dead or missing, the Alarm cannot operate.

 DO NOT spray cleaning chemicals or insect sprays directly on or near the Alarm.
 DO NOT paint over the Alarm.
-Doing so may permanently CHOOSING A REPLACEMENT BATTERY:
+Doing so may perr

+CHOOSING A REPLACEMENT BATTERY:

 This Smoke/CO Alarm requires one standard 9V alkaline battery.
-The following alkaline batteries are acceptable as replacements: Duracell #MN1604 or MX1604; Eveready "Energizer" 522.
-You can also use an Ultralife 9V lithium battery #U9VL for longer service life between batte changes.
+The following alkaline batteries are acceptable as replacements: Duracell #MN1604 or MX1604: Eveready "Energizer" 522.
+You can also use an Ultralife 90 lithium battery #U9VL for longer service life between batter changes.
 These batteries are available at many local retail stores.
-IMPORTANT!